One giant step: Moon race heats up

 NASA sees the Moon as a pitstop for missions to Mars and has done a deal with Finnish mobile firm Nokia to set up a 4G network there.

 However it has said the Artemis 3 mission may not land humans on the Moon.
-That will depend on whether certain key elements, including the landing system developed by SpaceX, are ready.
+That will depend on whether certain key elements are finished in time.

 Elon Musk's firm SpaceX won the contract for a landing system based on a version of its prototype Starship rocket, which remains far from ready.